 - Short answer questions.

 Introduction to IELTS: Tasks, tips, and strategies

 I will describe each type, along with the task type, format, and focus.

-Task Focus: Since multiple choice questions are used to test wide range of skills, it may be required of the test taker to have a detailed understanding of specific points or an overall understanding of the main points of the listening test.
+Task Focus: Since multiple-choice questions are used to test a wide range of skills, the test taker may have a detailed understanding of specific points or an overall understanding of the main points of the listening test.

-Task Focus: Matching questions assesses the skill of listening for detail and whether a test taker can understand information given in a conversation on an everyday topic, such as the different types of hotel or guest house accommodation.
-It also assesses test takers’ ability to follow conversation with people and how to recognize relationships and connections between facts in the listening text.
+Task Focus: Matching questions assess the skill of listening for detail and whether a test taker can understand the information given in a conversation on an everyday topic, such as the different types of hotel or guest house accommodation.
+It also assesses test takers’ ability to follow a conversation with people and recognize relationships and connections between facts in the listening text.